sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2017-05-10-book_notes_good_strategy_bad_strategy_power_sources.md

 The bread and butter of every consultant's business is undoing entropy - cleaning up the debris and weeds that grow in every organizational garden.

-Overall we can say that every building block of good strategy is :
+Overall we can say that every building block of a good strategy is :

 * intelligent anticipation
 * a guiding policy that reduces complexity